-1. Educate yourself.
+1. EDUCATE YOURSELF.
 To prevent cyberbullying from occurring you must understand exactly what it is.
 Research what constitutes cyberbullying, as well as how and where it is most likely to occur.
 Talk to your friends about what they are seeing and experiencing.

-2. Protect your password.
+2. PROTECT YOUR PASSWORD.
 Safeguard your password and other private information from prying eyes.
 Never leave passwords or other identifying information where others can see it.
 Also, never give out this information to anyone, even your best friend.
 If others know it, take the time to change it now!

-6. Pause before you post.
+6. PAUSE BEFORE YOU POST.
 Do not post anything that may compromise your reputation.
 People will judge you based on how you appear to them online.
 They will also give or deny you opportunities (jobs, scholarships, internships) based on this.

-7. Raise awareness.
+7. RAISE AWARENESS.
 Start a movement, create a club, build a campaign, or host an event to bring awareness to cyberbullying.
 While you may understand what it is, it’s not until others are aware of it too that we can truly prevent it from occurring.

-information or content comes up which may be used by aggressors to target you, take action to have it removed before it becomes a problem.
+information or content comes up which may be used by someone to target you, take action to have it removed before it becomes a problem.

 Keywords: prevent, prevention, preventing, cyberbullying, teens, tips